shoorick/russian-road-sign-font/README.md

 Available glyphs
 ----------------

 GOST 10807-78 contains 420 glyphs.
-By November 18, 2018 font contains
-678 characters including:
+By November 18, 2018 this font contains 678 characters including:

 * Digits and punctuation signs: 20 glyphs + 2 references = 22 of 22 defined in GOST
 * Latin alphabet: 51 (+43) = 94 of 94